 SRS benefits for employees who entered into a SRS agreement prior to July 1, 2002, vest after two years of employment.
 For employees who entered into a SRS agreement on or after July 1, 2002, the SRS benefits become vested only if the employee remains in active service for two years and until the age of 55.
-SRS retirement benefits are paid out of operating funds and secured through a combination of letters of credit and other financial instruments.
+SRS retirement benefits are paid out of operating funds.